Welcome to our highlights from Science at the Shine Dome 2024.

 We are grateful to our generous event partners, who made this event possible.

-This year, Fellows elected in 2023 and 2024 and award recipients from 2023 and 2024 will all be recognised across the event.
+This year, Fellows elected in 2023 and 2024 and award recipients from 2023 and 2024 were all recognised across the event.

 On Thursday, attendees were still buzzing after the activities at the Gala Dinner the night before.